rstudio/rviews-community/.github/CONTRIBUTING.md

 # Contributing to R Views Community

-This outlines how to submit a post to R Views Community.
+This outlines how to submit a post for consideration to R Views Community.
 Would you rather just submit an idea first?
 File it as an [issue](https://github.com/rstudio/rviews-community/issues).

 ## Start a pull request

 *   Fork the package and clone onto your computer.
 If you haven't done this before, we recommend using `usethis::create_from_github("rstudio/rviews-community", fork = TRUE)`.

-*   Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
-    If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
 *   Create a Git branch for your pull request (PR).
-We recommend using `usethis::pr_init("brief-description-of-change")`.
+We recommend using `usethis::pr_init("title-of-post")`.

 ## Write a new post